Tips for happy living sent FREE to your inbox

 Public Wi-Fi Risks: What You Need to Know

 Public Wi-Fi networks seem to be everywhere In our increasingly connected world.
 Whether you’re at a coffee shop, airport, or local pub, the convenience of free Wi-Fi is hard to resist.
 However, there’s a catch: unsecured Wi-Fi networks can pose significant security risks, especially if you’re not careful.
-Below, you’ll find some of the risks and practical tips for staying safe.
+Below, you’ll find some risks and practical tips for staying safe.

 Risks of Unknown Wi-Fi Networks

-When you’re out and about, it’s tempting to connect to any available Wi-Fi network if you don’t have good data service and you have a few spare minutes.
-It’s convenient for checking emails, browsing the web, social media, or paying your bills.
+When you’re out and about, it’s tempting to connect to any available Wi-Fi network if you don’t have good data service and a few spare minutes.
+It’s convenient for checking emails, browsing the web, and social media, or paying your bills.
 However, there are some uncommon but serious risks of connecting to any network in sight.

 Two types of cyber risks you should be aware of are: